reach-sh/reach-lang/docs/src/quickstart/index.md

 Click the Windows icon, type `Powershell`, and then click `Run as Administrator`.
 There are a number of commands that need to be run to get Windows ready for Reach.

-We want to download a tool from Microsoft's github called winget.
+We want to download a tool from Microsoft's GitHub called `winget`.
-Winget is the official Windows package manager:
+`winget` is the official Windows package manager:

 To install Winget run:
 ``` cmd